Historic Georgetown + Cooking Class

 Description

-We will pick you up from your hotel at the designated time to embark on a Georgetown tour that explores Guyana's history, particularly its connections to the legacy of slavery.
-The first stop will be the 1763 Monument, a tribute to the first slave rebellion in Guyana, where we will reflect on the lives of the country's slaves and their motivations.
+We'll pick you up from your hotel at the designated time to embark on a Georgetown tour that delves deep into Guyana's history, particularly its connections to the dark legacy of slavery.

-The itinerary includes a visit to the train station that former slaves targeted during a protest against taxes.
-We will learn about this history from an actual raider and explore the Buxton Amistad Museum for further insights into slavery.
+The itinerary includes a visit to the train station that former slaves targeted in a protest against taxes imposed by the governor, with insights from a former raider.
+We will also explore the Buxton Amistad Museum for more history on slavery in Guyana.

 Included